Patterns

 Back Rank Mate

-Checkmate delivered on the back rank (1st or 8th), where the king is trapped by its own pawns.
+Checkmate delivered on the back rank (1st or 8th rank), where the king is trapped by its own pawns and cannot escape vertically.

 Smothered Mate

-Checkmate by a knight where the king is surrounded by its own pieces and cannot escape.
+Checkmate by a knight where the king is completely surrounded by its own pieces.
+The knight's unique jumping ability makes it the only piece that can deliver this type of mate.

 Deflection